JervenBolleman/sapfhir-cli/README.md

 This is a [RDF4j](https://rdf4j.org/) SAIL implementation that can take any handlegraph4j implementation and represent it as a [W3C sparql 1.1](https://www.w3.org/TR/sparql11-query/) endpoint.

-It is beleived to be functionally complete.
+It is believed to be functionally complete.